-Successful Supervisor Skills
+Successful Supervisor Skills - On-line or On-Site

 Supervisors are the most important, most hands-on and most critical link in developing a high-performing and high morale staff.
 Yet many supervisors are former hourly event staff promoted because of good customer service skills without regard to their supervisory skills.